icambron/twix.js/README.md

 Patches are welcome!

- * Submit pull requests to the `develop` branch.
-I merge develop to master when we cut a release.
  * Don't include your changes to the generated `.js` files in the patch; they're much harder to merge.
 I'll generate them when I cut the release.
  * Make sure you run the linter and the tests before submitting a PR.
 Use `make lint` and `make test`.
  * If you make a change that will need documentation, make the appropriate update to [docs](docs/docs.md).
 It will get published to the website on the next release.